How to use Google Flight - ExBulletin

 Book a flight with Google Flights (Cyberguy.com)

-Selecting a date will bring up the next page showing a list of departure flights.
+– Selecting a date will take you to the next page showing a list of departure flights.
 Tap the arrow to the right of your desired flight to[フライトを選択]Click.

 Book a flight with Google Flights (Cyberguy.com)